The History of St. George Parish

 parish grew with the arrival of more German settlers.
 In 1854 the Missouri Pacific Railroad laid tracks

-through Hermann, bringing an influx of Irish workers, many of whom married local Germans and put
+through Hermann, bringing an influx of Irish workers, many of whom married local Germans and put down roots.

 In 1875 the Kulturkampf in Germany drove Franciscans from Germany; many migrated to a